rinta-git/my-interview-prep/README.md

 ### ***RESTful API Concepts***
 • What is REST, and how does it differ from SOAP?

 SOAP:Simple object access protocole.
-It follws a protocole or certain rules to get data.Its complex REST:Representational state transfer.
+It follws a protocole or certain rules to get data.
+It is complex.
+REST:Representational state transfer.
 It follows an architectural style.
 Easier.
 SOAP protocole can be used in rest but not vice versa.

 • Describe the common HTTP methods used in RESTful APIs.

-Get: retrieve/read data from server
+Get: retrieve/read data from server</br>
-Post: send data to the server to add another entry
+Post: send data to the server to add another entry</br>
-Put: update an existing data in the server
+Put: update an existing data in the server</br>
-patch: update only part of an existing data on the server
+patch: update only part of an existing data on the server</br>
-Delete: delete the data from server
+Delete: delete the data from server</br>
-Head: Read data, but only return header not the body of the response
+Head: Read data, but only return header not the body of the response</br>
-Options: Read info about the available communication options of the resource
+Options: Read info about the available communication options of the resource</br>

 ### ***React Basics***
 • What is JSX in React?